Need a simple, classy budget-friendly way to serve guests? This Meze Platter is the perfect summertime meal for entertaining!

 This post contains affiliate links, which means I receive a small compensation if you make a purchase using the links.
 You can view my full disclosure policy here.

 I’m tired of fighting nature.
-For some reason, in the summer I forget that turning on the oven and stovetop will turn the entire house to hades.
-I’m tired of sweating like a pig just to make dinner.
-So this year I’m focusing on more harmonious meals.
-Meals that were meant to be served when the temperature rises and the oven should stay off.
+For some reason, in the summer I forget that turning on the oven and stovetop will turn the entire house to Hades.

-This simple Mediterranean platter fits perfectly.
-It’s light, filling, and takes all of 10 minutes to prepare – including washing and chopping the vegetables and bread.
+Our budget-friendly take on the meze platter is light, filling, and only takes 10 minutes to prepare – including washing and chopping the vegetables and bread.
 Since the vegetables are in season, they are the most delicious and least expensive you’ll see them all year.
 Scroll past the recipe to get budget-friendly hacks and homemade versions which save money and feature clean ingredients.

 - Cucumbers, sliced